meizabel/documentation/prior_art.md

 But as [Martin Fowler](http://www.martinfowler.com/books/eaa.html) notes:
 >Frameworks still require you to make decisions about how to use them, and knowing the underlying patterns is essential if you are to make wise choices.

+Systems built on top of Spine framework are flexible, loosely-coupled, scalable and open to changes.
+Here we should thank to [Reactive Manifesto](http://www.reactivemanifesto.org/), which became on the corner stones and drivers of the Spine philosophy.

 We are yet at the beginning of our journey using Spine in the wild.
 Join us and share how it goes!